nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/files_migrate/files_migrate.md

      migration.plan_status name=[planname used in step 5] verbose=true
      ```

-8. You may find the migration failed with the following reason, it is because the share contains user SID that cannot be found in the domain :
+8. You may find the migration has failed with the following reason, this is because the share contains user SID that cannot be found in the domain :
         ![](images/4.png)

-9. To solve this problem, we need to run the migration plan again but allow unknown user SIDs presence in the share :
+9. To solve this problem, we need to run the migration plan again with an unknown user SIDs attribute in the share :
      ```bash
      migration.plan_migrate name=[planname used in step 5] allow_unknown_sids=true
      ```